rstudio/renv/tests/testthat/_snaps/status.md

     Code
       status()
     Output
-      Thixs project's private library is empty or does not exist.
+      This project's private library is empty or does not exist.

 # reports when project is synchronised